ssmiller25/r15cookieblog/content/post/2021-03-20-chrostini.md

 date: "2021-03-20"
 description: ""
 tags: ["ops", "wkstation"]
-title: "ChromeOS Linux (Chrostini) Error on ChromeOS"
+title: "ChromeOS Linux (Chrostini) Error 58"
 ---

 With a recent update to 89.0.4389.82 of ChromeOS, there was also an update to the underlying container that hosts Linux.
 Normally if this happens it's a relatively short process.
-However, a few days ago this took far longer, and ended up with the error below:
+However, a few days ago this took far longer, and ended up with a "Error starting penguin container: 58" message.
+Not helpfule at all!
+Fortunately with some searching, I found the solution on [Masaki Muranaka's blog](https://qiita.com/monamour555/items/2d8d58687c2c69941da4).
+The article is in Japanese, but fortunately Google translate was able to work well enough for me to get the steps necessary to fix the issue.
+Based on that article, the steps I took to fix are below.

+Full error I encountered:

 ```text
 [======= /] Starting the Linux container Error starting penguin container: 58
 Launching vmshell failed: Error starting crostini for terminal: 58
 ```

-Yikes, what to do!
-Fortunately with some searching, I found the solution on [Masaki Muranaka's blog](https://qiita.com/monamour555/items/2d8d58687c2c69941da4).
-The article is in Japanese, but fortunately Google translate was able to work well enough for me to get the steps necessary to fix the issue.
-Based on that article, the steps I took to fix were:

 1. Start the crosh shell with `Ctrl + Alt + T`
 2. Enter the terminal (and yes there no **l** as the end of terminal.
 [Some explanation from the Chromium docs](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md#overview))